-6 This is the sort of 'prayer' that doesn't get past the ceiling, so he was just talking to himself.
+3 This is the sort of 'prayer' that does not get past the ceiling, so he was just talking to himself.

-7 To render 'as a little child' misses the point; obviously an adult can be saved.
+4 To render 'as a little child' misses the point; obviously an adult can be saved.
 A little child believes literally and completely.

-8 Jesus is not denying that He is good, but the man is not addressing Him as God.
-Had the man done so, there would have been
+5 Jesus is not denying that He is good, but the man is not addressing Him as God.
+Had the man done so, there would have been no objection.

-9 From the parallel account in Matthew 19:16-22 we learn that the man actually said more than is recorded here.
+$^{^{6}}$ From the parallel account in Matthew 19:16-22 we learn that the man actually said more than is recorded here.

-10 The Lord had put His finger on the one he wasn't keeping; he wasn't loving his neighbor as himself.
+7 The Lord had put His finger on the one he was not keeping; he was not loving his neighbor as himself.